wajid-poernomo/wp-demo02/README.md

 approach, I have used http status codes to indicate validation (400), empty results (404), and server errors(500).

-In terms of hypermedia - if a apps developer wanted to drill down to weather using the old SOAP service, they might need to make a call to get countries, then get cities, and store these as application state.
+In terms of hypermedia - if a apps developer wanted to drill down to weather using the old SOAP service, they might need to make a call the service to get the countries, then a separate call to cities, and while at the same time store these as application state.

 Instead of this when they call:

 http://localhost:8081/weatherApi/countries